mafintosh/sorted-intersect-stream/README.md

 no more intersections
 ```

-When the intersection ends the two input streams will be destroyed.
+When the intersection ends the two input streams will be destroyed (to disable this set `intersection.autoDestroy = false`).

 If you are streaming objects instead of integers or strings you should add a `toKey` function as
 the second parameter. `toKey` should return a key that is sortable.